Packing for a vacation, no matter the destination

 With included luggage portage on guided vacations and river cruises, you’ll enjoy the ease of having your suitcase hand-delivered to your room.
 Just remember that while you won’t be hauling it up the three flights of stairs, you will be carrying it with you at airports.
-The type of suitcase you choose is really a matter of personal preference.
-Travel Editor Peter Greenberg weighs the pros and cons of hard and soft shell luggage here.
-If you’re shopping for a new suitcase, look for something comfortable to pull and easy to lift.
-The website eBags offers a wide selection of luggage, and you can often find great deals at stores like Marshalls, Ross, and TJ Maxx.

 Love to shop?
 If you plan on purchasing things during your trip, bring an expandable bag that can be easily folded and tucked away in your suitcase.
-Fill it up with souvenirs, clothes, or gifts as you travel and simply check it at the airport for your return flight home.
+Fill it up with souvenirs, clothes, or gifts as you travel and check it at the airport for your return flight home.
 If you’ve purchased any fragile items, wrap them in some clothes and bring the bag as your carry-on.

-2. Get organized with a packing system for traveling
+Get organized with a packing system for traveling

-3. Pack in layers
+Pack in layers

-4. Stick to a color palette
+Stick with a favorite color palette

 The ultimate key to packing smart is to pack light.
 For many of us, this is also the biggest challenge.
 We convince ourselves that being prepared means bringing everything we’ve ever owned – just in case.
-This leads to the common traveler affliction of over-packing.
+This leads to the common traveler's affliction of over-packing.
 To eliminate extra bulk and wasted space, identify your most comfortable and versatile clothing items and then narrow down your top choices.
 Next, create a packing list and stick to it.
 Put together your outfits and wear them at home for a week.
 Can you mix and match your pieces to create several combinations?
 Can you add or remove layers depending on the weather?